tobybear/Powershell-Tools-and-Toys/Command-and-Control/README.md

  FILETYPES = log, db, txt, doc, pdf, jpg, jpeg, png, wdoc, xdoc, cer, key, xls, xlsx, cfg, conf, docx, rft

 `Message`           : Send a message in a pop-up window to connected computer `Message "Your Message Here!"`

+`Take-Picture`       : take a picture with any connected camera and upload to chat.

 **ADMIN ONLY FUNCTIONS**